SAFE SHADE PLAY

 In general, avoid plants which:

 If you suspect a child has swallowed part of a plant ring Poisons Information (PH: 13 11 26 ) to determine if the plant is poisonous and whether there is a need to seek medical help.
 If a child shows any symptoms of poisoning, call an ambulance (PH: 000).
 Alternatively, take them immediately to a doctor or hospital, along with another adult (competent in first aid) other than the driver.
 Take a piece of the plant with you.
-A list of the more commonly found poisonous plants is available from Kidsafe House.
+A list of the more commonly found poisonous plants is available from Kidsafe House and on this web site.

 Poisons Information Centre